Cray-HPE/hms-build-image-workflows/README.md

 - Makefile is present in the root of the repository.
 - The Makefile has the `unittest` target defined to run the repositories unit tests.

-The update PR with comment job is composed of mostly 3rd part Github Actions
+The update PR with comment job is composed of mostly 3rd party Github Actions
 - 3rd party Github Actions:
   - [actions/checkout@v2](https://github.com/actions/checkout/tree/v2)